jhalon/jhalon.github.io/_posts/2025-01-26-breaking-into-cyber-security.md

 Cheers!
 ## Kudos

-I would like to sincerely thank [V3ded](https://twitter.com/v3ded) and [noodlearms](https://x.com/infosecnoodle) for proofreading this blog post, providing critical feedback and adding in a few important details before it's release.
+I would like to sincerely thank [V3ded](https://twitter.com/v3ded) and [noodlearms](https://x.com/infosecnoodle) for proofreading this blog post, providing critical feedback and adding in a few important details before its release.
 You guys are awesome for taking the time to review this monster of a post for accuracy, readability and for providing your expertise.
 Thank you!